turbyho/DABDUINO/README.md

 The DABDUINO is good starting point for high quality DIY DAB/DAB+/FM home receiver project, car receiver or anything you want.
 Digital optical audio outout (Toslink) and 32-bit, 384kHz PCM DAC offers the same audio quality as expensive DAB/DAB+ receivers.

-The DABDUINO is Arduino DAB/DAB+ (digital radio) + FM shield with 32-bit, 384kHz PCM DAC (cinch) + SPDIF/Toslink optical digital audio output.
+The DABDUINO is Arduino DAB/DAB+ (digital radio) + FM shield with 32-bit, 384kHz PCM DAC (cinch) + Toslink optical digital audio output.
 DABDUINO Library is designed specifically to work with the DABDUINO.

 The library supports many functions for control DABDUINO and for access to broadcast data.
 For example - automatic station search and store stations in database, watching and reading DAB/DAB+ and FM station name, program type, information texts and data from DAB/DAB+/FM RDS, signal strength and quality, volume and stereo mode settings and many others.
 In near future I will add functions for access to media data from DAB/DAB+ stream.
 For example - images, etc.